 - Anything else this questionnaire didn’t ask?

-- Set a facilitator/moderator – it’s valuable to have a neutral person who was not involved in the project facilitate it.
+- Assign a facilitator/moderator – it’s valuable to have a neutral person who was not involved in the project facilitate it.

 The facilitator is responsible for: